 -

 Isaiah & Ezekiel prophesied it would dry up (Isa.
 19:5-22; Ezek.
-30:12); Sennacherib boasted of drying it up (Isa.
+30:12); Sennacherib of Assyria boasted of drying it up (Isa.
 37:25; 2 Kgs.
 19:24-25)

-"City of Fish"
+נינוה – "City of Fish"

-Capital of Assyria located in upper Mesopotamia on the banks of the Tigris River
+Ancient city located in upper Mesopotamia on the banks of the Tigris River

 Wikipedia | Bible Dictionary | Bible Maps | Google Maps

-Largest city in the world for many decades
+Largest city in the world for many decades | Capital of Assyria

 -